Robert Durst placed on ventilator after contracting COVID-19

 Robert Durst, a convicted killer who tested positive for the coronavirus, is now on a ventilator, according to a report from Los Angeles' Fox 11.

-In its report, the local report stated that the attorney for Durst confirmed the news that he was put on a ventilator.
+In its report, an attorney for Durst confirmed the news that Durst was placed on a ventilator.

 ROBERT DURST GETS LIFE FOR CALIFORNIA MURDER OF BEST FRIEND